Cscharf91/ceddit-frontend/README.md

-# Creddit- a Reddit Clone
+# Creddit- A Reddit Clone
 This was made as a final project for The Odin Project.
 [Click here to view the github repo for the Express.js server API](https://github.com/Cscharf91/creddit-backend).

 ## Features: